jrachelr/concerto/journals/rachel_johnson.md

 - fixed signup to login issue - had to update login funciton in auth to pass in email and password instead of username.
 - felt super sick and feverish so slept most of the day :(
 - login, logout and signup now working correctly and header / sidebar

+### 5 December

+- created skeleton of user favorites page. got it working but needs styling and addition of remove from favorite button.

+### 6 December

+- added remove favorite button. adding user info to page
+- starting tests